David Reynolds · Digital Value Creator

 03If this succeeds, how does enterprise value improve?

-04What job is the customer actually hiring this to do — what are the pains and gains, and what do they need to do five minutes before and five minutes after?
+04What job is the customer hiring this to do — and what happens five minutes either side?

 First ninety days in any business: customers, commercial model, operating model, incentives.
 Technology comes later — it's rarely the constraint.
 And projects should be killed the same way they're funded: against value, not activity.

-Over the years this has hardened into a working method — IDEAS: Ideation, Design, Execution, Acceleration, Scaling — with structured, measured risk decisions at each stage.
+Over the years this has hardened into a working method — with structured, measured risk decisions at each stage.
 Nothing revolutionary.
 It just makes proposition development consistent, teachable and worth investing in.